Prior Approval Request (PAR) Process

 Tenure Vote BC/EC

-For all tenured hires the Budget or Executive committee within each unit must vote on the hire.
+For all tenured and research faculty hires the Budget or Executive committee within each unit must vote on the hire.
 Where applicable the hire must be voted in at the college level as well.
 The results of those votes must be recorded here in the PAR.

 Enter any special comments that will communicate special circumstances involved with the PAR and help facilitate processing of the electronic document.
 Superseding documents require specific explanations in Section eight detailing the reasons for the supersede.